 - What help is provided if you find you are an identity theft victim due to a failure to observe a freeze?

-- Do they make overreaching claims, such as “our product can prevent identity theft?”
+- Do they make overreaching claims, such as “our product always prevents identity theft?”

 Victim Resolution or Restitution Products:

 By definition, victim resolution or restitution is the process by which a victim clears all fraudulent records created by an identity thief.

 There are companies that will do all the restoration work for you.
 Make sure the company will cover any identity theft case that unknowingly existed before you purchased the program.
 A contract clause denying coverage for a pre-existing identity theft case is the one that most consumers discover after the fact and then find themselves without assistance.

 Ask about the following items:

 - What are the fees?
 What services are provided?

 - Do they cover all types of identity theft?
 (Financial, criminal, governmental services, etc.)

 - Do you need to sign a power of attorney?